mutalyzer/ansible-role-mutalyzer/README.md

 with the existing codebase, so some may have to be broken down into several steps and completed over several deployments.

+Migrations that should be completed over several deployments are grouped per Mutalyzer release.
+It is therefore advised to always update Mutalyzer one release at a time and never skip a release to ensure database consistency and zero-downtime deployments.
+This can be controled by setting the `mutalyzer_git_branch` role variable to a release tag.

 ### User environment